Mariners vs. Yankees Player Props Betting Odds

 |0

-- Julio Rodriguez has recorded 51 hits with 12 doubles, a triple, nine home runs and 17 walks.
-He has driven in 28 runs with nine stolen bases.
+- Judge has 49 hits with 10 doubles, 17 home runs and 31 walks.
+He has driven in 38 runs with three stolen bases.

 |Opponent